wang-jun-hao/tp/docs/UserGuide.md

 *`username` and `password` need to be at least 5 characters long.
 * `MCR` has to be of the format 'M@####$', where @ is a letter/digit, # is a digit and $ is a letter.

+You can also login as an admin using the username: `admin` and password: `admin`.
+However, admins are unable to use some features, such as adding, editing or deleting medical notes.

 ### 3.2 Viewing help : `help`

 Shows a message explaining how to access the help page.